BeerendLauwers/BeerendLauwers.github.io/posts/2017-04-26-the-haskell-equivalent-of-behat.markdown

 ## Behat overview

 * [Behat](https://github.com/Behat/Behat) does two things:
     * It is the parser for the feature files.
     * It is the framework for taking such a parsed feature file, and running them as steps.
-The steps can be defined in extensions (called "Contexts") and distributed, and you can also write your own Context.
+The steps can be defined in extensions (called "Contexts") and distributed, and you can also write your own Context for project-specific steps.
 * The [Mink Extension](https://github.com/Behat/MinkExtension) is an integration layer Behat and Mink.
 * [Mink](https://github.com/minkphp/Mink) is a library for communicating with an abstract browser (also called a "driver" or "web driver").
     * There's also implementations for a few web drivers, of which the  [Selenium2 driver](https://github.com/minkphp/MinkSelenium2Driver) is the most important.
 * Now all that remains is sending the actual commands to the web driver.
 In the case of the Selenium2 web driver, that's a fork of [php-webdriver](https://github.com/instaclick/php-webdriver).

 Now let's look at each element in detail, but starting from the bottom.